Antti Arppe (University of Alberta) – Project Director

 Martha Palmer is an Arts and Sciences Professor of Distinction for Linguistics, and the Helen & Hubert Croft Professor of Engineering in the Computer Science Department at the University of Colorado, Boulder.
 She offers her extensive experience in computational linguistics and artificial intelligence to this project.

 Mary Ann Naokwegijig-Corbiere (University of Sudbury)

-Mary Ann Naokwegijig-Corbiere is Assistant Professor of Indigenous Studies at the University of Sudbury and a prominent Nishnaabemwin educator.
+Mary Ann Naokwegijig-Corbiere is a prominent Nishnaabemwin educator and was Associate Professor of Indigenous Studies at the University of Sudbury, now retired.
 She is the co-editor of the The Nishnaabemwin Web Dictionary (2016), and brings to this project her fluency in both English and Odawa and experience with Algonquian lexicography and linguistic research.

 Olga Lovick (University of Saskatchewan)

 Olga Lovick is Professor at the University of Saskatchewan.
 She has worked with the Upper Tanana language community to conducting research on Upper Tanana Dene since 2006, with numerous publications on the language including a Grammar of Upper Tanana (2020), a collection of stories in the Tetlin dialect (2011, 2017) and a collection of stories in the Northway dialect (to appear), plus miscellaneous research articles.
 She contributes to the intellectual leadership and practical implementation concerning the Partnerships work on the Dene language family in general, and Upper Tanana Dene in particular and to engage with the respective Indigenous communities.

 Roland Kuhn (National Research Council of Canada (NRC))

 Roland Kuhn is Project Leader for the Indigenous Languages Software project at the National Research Council of Canada (NRC).
 He contributes his expertise in speech recognition and machine translation to work with spoken Indigenous language resources.